briansmith/ring/BUILDING.md

 ### Building for Android

 It's possible to build BoringSSL with the Android NDK using CMake.
-This has been tested with version 10d of the NDK.
+Recent versions of the NDK include a CMake toolchain file which works with CMake 3.6.0 or later.
+This has been tested with version r16b of the NDK.

 Unpack the Android NDK somewhere and export `ANDROID_NDK` to point to the directory.
 Then make a build directory as above and run CMake like this:

     cmake -DANDROID_ABI=armeabi-v7a \
-          -DCMAKE_TOOLCHAIN_FILE=../third_party/android-cmake/android.toolchain.cmake \
+          -DCMAKE_TOOLCHAIN_FILE=${ANDROID_NDK}/build/cmake/android.toolchain.cmake \
           -DANDROID_NATIVE_API_LEVEL=16 \
           -GNinja ..